JulianCO/homeray/README.md

 # homeray

-A rudimentary raytracer in D with reflexions
+A rudimentary raytracer in D with reflexions and depth of field